LS-Lab/KeYmaeraX-release/README.md

 and run it via

-    java -Xss20M -jar keymaerax.jar
+    java -Xss20M -jar keymaerax.jaract

-If this results in the error `Invalid or corrupt jarfile` then update to Java 1.8 or run via
+If this results in the error `Invalid or corrupt jarfile` then update to Java 1.8 or run it via

     java -Xss20M -cp keymaerax.jar KeYmaeraX